 By christopher wray on Saturday November 17, 2018

 Dear Christopher, thanks for your post on my blog.
 Spousal maintenance is appropriately paid when needs are an issue, the children are ‘children of the family’ despite them not being children of your marriage so they will be a factor and their welfare will be considered first.
 If your wife can demonstrate that she could afford to stay in that property and pay the mortgage with you paying spousal maintenance to her at a rate that was affordable by you taking into account your own financial needs, then yes you might be liable for spousal maintenance, until such time as she transition to financial independence without undue hardship, there is a scenario whereby you may have to stay on the mortgage for the interim until she can take on the mortgage or until the house is sold.
 It does not matter that the house is in your sole name, it is an asset of your marriage.
-Without knowing all the facts and figures I cannot advise you fully of course, but if you did want a consultation then I would be happy to provide it, just email me at email@example.com to arrange a convenient time for us to speak.
+Without knowing all the facts and figures I cannot advise you fully of course, but if you did want a consultation then I would be happy to provide it, just contact me to arrange a convenient time for us to speak.

 By Sue Harwood on Monday November 19, 2018